 The Village Van program provides transportation for low-income individuals encountering transportation barriers related to sustaining or gaining employment within our service area.
-This volunteer based program provides job shadowing for volunteer drivers who are interested in transportation related fields.
-The volunteer opportunity also provides support from Village Vans staff in job application processes, cover letter and resume writing.
+This volunteer based program provides job shadowing for volunteer drivers who are interested in a variety of careers.
+The volunteer opportunity also provides support from Village Vans staff in job application processes, cover letter and resume writing and interviews.
 Intercity Transit employs staff for ongoing development and operation of the program.
 Village Vans is funded by grants, in collaboration with local funding, uniting with social service agencies in an effort to assist those working towards economic independence.